Culture of Kerala: Elephants

+Snakes

 Sarpa Kavu (meaning Sacred Grove of the Serpent) is a typically small traditional grove of trees seen in the Kerala state of South India.
 These pristine groves usually have representations of several Naga Devatas (serpent gods), which were worshipped by the joint families or taravads.
 This was part of Nagaradhana (snake worship) which was prevalent among Keralites during past centuries.
 It had been practised by nearly every Hindu community in Kerala ranging from Nambudiri Brahmins to tribal communities.